What we believe

 –Freddy Woets and Fabienne Pacory, French authors

-Fabrice Neuman, who will provide tech consulting, is one of France’s foremost proponents of e-books and was one of the first French journalists to write about them in the mid-1990s.
+Fabrice Neuman, co-founder and CTO, is one of France’s foremost proponents of e-books and was one of the first French journalists to write about them in the mid-1990s.
 He brings his inside knowledge of the e-book revolution to the company, along with his experience in journalism and publishing.
 For him, any digital display is good for reading.
 He even read a whole book on an old black-and-white Palm device.
 Sure, “it was not the best experience ever,” but still, don’t mention the so-called paper vs. digital war to him: both are complementary and serve a different audience.
 “Our goal is to expand the book’s reach, not to choose between digital or paper.”

 “For 15 years, Fabrice has been sharing his passion for e-books with generosity and talent.
 Throughout his career as a tech journalist, he has held a privileged position of observing their evolution, testing them rigorously and promoting them with enthusiasm.
 His singular experience and multiple skills are a real asset to this original publishing venture that is Le French Book.”